valonraca/valonraca.github.io/_pages/about.md

   - /about.html
 ---

-I am a Lecturer of Computer Architecture in the Faculty of Electrical and Computer Engineering, University of Prishtina.
+I am a Lecturer of Computer Architecture in the Faculty of Electrical and Computer Engineering, University of Prishtina, Kosovo.
 I received my PhD in High Performance Computing from the University of Vienna, Austria.
 Besides the research focus on High Performance Computing, my area of expertise includes software development in C/C++, parallel and high-performance paradigms, and web backend development.
 I have more than ten years of experience in technology consulting and software development with various companies working with the European Commission, UNDP, World Bank.